-Nothing is off limits when it comes to childhood collectables.
+Nothing is off-limits when it comes to childhood collectibles.
 Old games are a perfect example of this.
-Not all games are worth a lot of money, but if you have games for early consoles like the Atari 2600, the Sega Saturn or the Nintendo Entertainment System, it’s likely that at least some of them have increased in value.
+Not all games are worth a lot of money, but if you have games for early consoles like the Atari 2600, the Sega Saturn, or the Nintendo Entertainment System, it’s likely that at least some of them have increased in value.
 By checking out sites like eBay, you’ll find collectors who are looking for clean cartridges, so clean up your games with alcohol on a cotton swab, and then see how much they’re worth.
 You’ll be surprised.

 First Edition Books

-It’s a similar story with books.
+It’s a similar story to books.
 Children’s books are extremely valuable if rare, so look for any well-kept first editions, and you might find that they’re worth their weight in gold.
-If they’re signed, you’re even more likely to sell them off for a great price.
+You’re even more likely to sell them off for a great price if they’re signed.

-So there you have it: just some of the items from your childhood that might be worth more now than when you bought them.
+So there you have it: just some of the collectibles from your childhood that might be worth more now than when you bought them.